vemulaprasanna/mysql/README.md

 - Many_to_Many (M:N)

 **ACID Properties**
-- Automacity,  All are nothing, if any changes occur will effect whole thing otherwise remains same as before.
+- Automacity   ---  All are nothing, if any changes occur will effect whole thing otherwise remains same as before.
-- Consistency, The DB must be consistent before and after the transaction.
+- Consistency  ---  The DB must be consistent before and after the transaction.
-- Isolation, Multiple transactions occur independently without interference.
+- Isolation    ---  Multiple transactions occur independently without interference.
-- Durability, The changes of success transaction remains same even if system fails or crashes
+- Durability   ---  The changes of success transaction remains same even if system fails or crashes

 **SQL Sub Languages**
 - DDL (Data Defination L)